robyftp/Tree/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## How does a dyslexic poet write?
+Inverse.